akuklev/LiterateKotlin/README.md

   someLenghtyComputation()
 ```

-# Advanced syntax and typography
+# Syntaxtic and typographic sugar

-## Pipeline-friendly method invocation syntax
+## Pipeline notation

+In mathematics and functional programming, it's fairly common to use the right pointing black triangle for inverse application, i.e. `x ▸ foo ▸ bar ≔ bar(foo(x))`, which gives
+an intuitive processing pipeline syntax.
+We propose to display `x.let f` as `x ▸ f` and `x?.let f` as `x?▸ f`, with mandatory whitespaces to disambiguate from the syntax we propose in the next paragraph.

-In Kotlin, `obj.foo(...)` can mean both invocation of the method `foo` and application of the property `foo` of a callable type.
+In most cases, processing pipelines in Kotlin are also incluse method invocations.
+In Kotlin, `obj.foo(…)` can mean both invocation of the method `foo` and application of the property `foo` of a callable type.
 Displaying dots as `▸` in case of methods follows the long tradition of using arrows for child methods started by PL/I in the late 60s.
 It helps disambiguating between properties and methods, and leads to typographically perfect pipeline syntax:

 ```kotlin
 files ▸dropLast(n) ▸withIndex ▸last